Los Alamos Daily News

-Thanks to a grant funded by the NFS (National Science Foundation) six people from NMHU (New Mexico Highlands University), composed of four graduate students (two from the Media Arts department who documented the trip and 2 geology students), one mentor, and one professor had the opportunity to journey to the Czech Republic, Summer 2018.
-This trip lasted a total of five weeks, with the purpose of continuing to study dormant volcanoes in the Czech Republic.
+Thanks to a grant funded by the NFS (National Science Foundation) six people from NMHU (New Mexico Highlands University), composed of four graduate students (two from the Media Arts department who documented the trip and two geology students), one mentor, and one professor had the opportunity to journey to the Czech Republic, Summer 2018.
+This trip lasted a total of five weeks, with the purpose of continuing to study dormant volcanoes within the Eager Rift system of the Czech Republic.
 The majority of the trip was based in the town of Ostrov, Cz in order to be close to our field site, the Krasny Vrch quarry.

 Along with the work that NMHU geology graduate students conducted, a group of foreign Geophysics students worked alongside us to help further our research on the field site, by collaborating with us under their own specialized medium.

 For years, scientists thought volcanos erupted primarily from the top through a single, central, feeder conduit.
 With the use of new technology, NMHU geology students are generating data that shows how volcanos also erupt laterally – not just vertically – in eruptions that are sometimes more destructive.
 This video documents the process involved in this type of research.

 One of the points that was illustrated to us that we needed to capture via photography and video, was the biodiversity at the field site.
 During an afternoon, Jacob and Terence took Hanza (museum curator at Museum Karlovy Vary) out to the field site for an interview about the life that is present there.
 This video will be used, in part, for a defense to the government about protecting and regulating the land at Krasny Vrch.